MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 - If you want to move existing numbers from Direct Routing to Operator Connect, see [Move numbers from Direct Routing to Operator Connect](#move-numbers-from-direct-routing-to-operator-connect).

 >[!IMPORTANT]
->**Emergency addresses:** Phone numbers acquired with Operator Connect that have been assigned to emergency addresses are managed directly with your operator.
-Contact them to make any changes to existing phone numbers.
+>**Emergency addresses:** Emergency addresses associated with a number acquired from the operator are managed directly with the operator.
+Please contact the Operator to make any changes.

 ### Acquire numbers for new Teams users

 To acquire numbers for new Teams users, follow these steps:

-1. **Create the new Teams users in the Teams admin center.** (Do not assign any existing PSTN usage, telephone numbers, or perform any Direct Routing configuration to the newly created users.)
-For more information, see [Manage user access to Teams](https://docs.microsoft.com/microsoftteams/user-access).
+1. **Assign a Phone System license.** You can assign a Phone System license to your users from the Microsoft 365 admin center or using Powershell.
+For more information, see [Assign Teams add-on licenses to users](https://docs.microsoft.com/microsoftteams/teams-add-on-licensing/assign-teams-add-on-licenses).

+2. Make sure your users are in Teams Only mode.
+To check this, in the Teams admin center, go to **Org-wide settings > Teams upgrade**.
+The coexistence mode should be set to Teams only.

-2. **Create and validate emergency addresses.** In the Teams admin center, go to **Locations > Emergency addresses** to set up emergency addresses.
+3. **Create and validate emergency addresses.** In the Teams admin center, go to **Locations > Emergency addresses** to set up emergency addresses.
 To learn more, see [Add, change, or remove an emergency location for your organization](https://docs.microsoft.com/MicrosoftTeams/add-change-remove-emergency-location-organization).

-3. Your operator will provide new PSTN numbers.

-4. Provide your Tenant ID to your operator. **Specify how to do this?**

-5. **Acquire numbers.** Your operator will upload test numbers to your tenant.
-You'll need to go to your operator's website to acquire these phone numbers.
-See [Operators](#operators) to learn more.
+4. **Acquire numbers.** Go to your operator's website to order and acquire phone numbers.
+For a list of operator websites, see [Operators](#operators).
+You'll need to provide your tenant ID.
+If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](https://docs.microsoft.com/onedrive/find-your-office-365-tenant-id) for more information.

+5. Once your operator completes the order, they'll upload test numbers to your tenant.
+You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.

-5. **Assign numbers.** Assign numbers to users by using the Teams admin center or by using PowerShell.
-Or, you can provide the list of users and associated telephone numbers to your operator who can work with Microsoft to do the number assignment.
+6. **Assign numbers.** Assign numbers to users by using the Teams admin center or by using PowerShell.
 For more information, see [Assign numbers](#assign-numbers).

 ### Move numbers from Calling Plans to Operator Connect